leandromet/nlp_project_cuda/README.md

 ## Using natural language models with python

-firstly not Ubuntu to create an isolated environment to execute python without using the main system.
+firstly on Ubuntu to create an isolated environment and execute python without using the system main env.

-I created a paste /nlp_project and inside it:
+I created a folder /nlp_project and inside it:
 ```bash
 sudo apt install python3-pip
 sudo apt install python3-venv